edbzn/edbzn.github.io/content/blog/nobuild-angular/index.md

 </script>
 ```

-Under the hood, ES Module Shims will strip the types using WebAssembly, and load the resulting JavaScript code in the browser.
+Under the hood, ES Module Shims will **strip the types using WebAssembly**, and load the resulting JavaScript code in the browser.

+<Note>Runtime TypeScript features such as enums are not supported, and type only imports should be used where possible, per the Node.js guidance for TypeScript.</Note>

 ## Bootstrapping the Angular application

-Finally, we can bootstrap our Angular application by importing the main module and calling the `bootstrapApplication` function.
+Finally, we can bootstrap our Angular application by calling the `bootstrapApplication` function and passing the `AppComponent`.

 ```html
 <body>